 You can read more about the different grades of stainless steel in our recent blog.
 You can also find out some of the benefits of using stainless steel.

-2. Galvanized steel
+2. Galvanised steel

-Galvanized steel is carbon steel that is coated in liquid zinc.
+Galvanised steel is carbon steel that is coated in liquid zinc.
 The zinc becomes the sacrificial anode and will corrode before the steel underneath, even if some of the steel is exposed (a phenomenon called preferential corrosion).

-In terms of architecture, galvanized steel is probably way down the list of metals an architect would choose, especially with aesthetics in mind.
+In terms of architecture, galvanised steel is probably way down the list of metals an architect would choose, especially with aesthetics in mind.
 It does, however, have more practical applications and is commonly found on guttering and pipework as well as being used to mount solar panels.

 3. Aluminium

 Another metal that leans more towards cost than durability in outdoor construction is aluminium.
-Whilst it is corrosion resistant and doesn’t rust, it is not a metal you can expect to last forever in outdoor situations, especially if you live in harsh environments, close to the ocean where a mixture of saltwater, rain and wind can deteriorate aluminium much faster.
+Whilst it is corrosion resistant and doesn’t rust, it is not a metal you can expect to last forever in outdoor situations, especially if you live in harsh environments, close to the ocean, where a mixture of saltwater, rain and wind can deteriorate aluminium much faster.

 Aluminium moulding trim for exterior use is most often shaped through extrusion.
 It is often used on the exterior framing of storefront doors and windows.
 You can read more about the processes we use at SRS in metal fabrication in our recent blog.